 The hypoallergenic round-tipped blades are suitable for all skin types, thereby keeping inflammation at bay.

 Quickly and easily remove unwanted facial hair in just minutes.
-These simple dermaplaning tools are small, foldable, and travel-friendly.
+Jasclair Dermaplaning Tools are simple, effective dermaplaning tool.
+These beauty tools are compact, foldable, and travel-friendly.

 Dermatology grade blades, these dermaplaning tools will exfoliate, remove unwanted hair and dead skin, and rejuvenate your skin.